adam-fowler/ses-forwarder-lambda/README.md

 I have written CDK scripts to setup everything.
 You can find them in the `cdk` folder.
 They pretty much do everything detailed below.
 You can find out more about CDK [here](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

-Before installing the lambda you need to edit the recipient filter to include the email addresses you want to forward email for.
-Open `cdk/lib/ses-forwarder-stack.ts` and edit the variable `recipientFilter`.
-Once you have done this you can install everything by running the following commands in your shell
+Once you have the CDK installed you can setup everything by running the following commands in your shell
 ```
 cd cdk
 cdk deploy